Best Russian Movies to Learn Russian

 Nikita Mikhalkov recreated the 1930s era through this historical movie.

-The film narrates an intelligent allegory about a retired Russian officer Sergei Kotov.
-He discovers he can’t escape Stalin’s purges when Dimitri visited his calm place outside Moscow.
+The film narrates an intelligent allegory about a retired Russian officer, Sergei Kotov.
+When Dimitri visits his calm place outside Moscow, he discovers he can’t escape Stalin’s purges.

 The story centers upon a single day in Serguei Kotov’s life.